salmedina/pdf2thumb/README.md

 ## Usage example

-It is fairly easy to use, you only need to give the pdf path, where the thumbnail will be stored and optionally the number of pages:
+It is fairly easy to use, you only need to give it:

+- the pdf path
+- where the thumbnail will be stored
+- and optionally the number of pages:

 #### 3 pages